 Aesthetics has long lost its influence in the academies of learning in America, somewhere now in an intellectual graveyard with philology.
 We have given up on ever perfecting this special acumen, I said.
 We have lost the feel for beauty; we may never again have it for truth–they should be Beauty and Truth, but I have succumbed to my culture’s desire to denigrate Beauty and Truth in our minds.

 Now, the exchange of our personal facts is too free and too easy.
 The kind of information exchanged today is the kind we kept close or offered only to our kin.
 We will spend more time discussing the aesthetics of how the leaking of sensitive State information about us through NSA spying than the degraded sense of Truth we have through our grotesque understanding of Beauty and Form, and how this has led to an ethical relativism that is dangerous and serves only to make power more powerful, the moneyed elite more moneyed and further elite.
-Do you imagine Zuckerberg serves anyone other than power?
+Do you imagine any Media Mogul serves anything other than the interests of Power, at times being allowed to play-act serving democracy in order to manipulate then People into a great social En-Masse?
+Remember propaganda cannot function as effective propaganda if it were all the time everywhere a lie.

 We have made this possible and have allowed this to happen, making acceptable unacceptable negotiations of information and intimacy–they are practically in our beds–no, they are in our beds if you are stupid enough to leave the camera on in your open laptop.
 Close the lid.